HydraWiki/lessoid/README.md

 It is currently a really dirty shim around the default Less_Parser class from less.php designed to trick MediaWiki into using it instead of less.php.

 ## Other Notes
-We are currently using Less.js version 2.6.0 with a small modification to make it friendlier in a MediaWiki environemtn.
+We are currently using Less.js version 2.6.0 with a small modification to make it friendlier in a MediaWiki environment.
 In the future we plan to eliminate this modification and have it user upgradeable through composer.